- Thrivent Financial

 Interview with Rafa Robert

-Rafa Robert is the Director of Love and Money at Brightpeak Financial.
-They focus on helping couples thrive in their relationship with money and each other.
+Rafa Robert works for Thrivent Financial, focusing on helping couples thrive in their relationship with money and each other.
 Rafa has a B.A. in Religion, Theology and Ethics as well as a Masters in Counseling Psychology.
 He has been married for 20 years and is a dad to two “mid-west-Rican” kids.

 There are five dimensions to our relationship with money.
 Understanding the motivation your spouse has when it comes to money can make all the difference.